tsunami416604/azure-docs.hu-hu/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md

     }
     ```

-6. Adja hozzá a következő using utasításokat `MainActivity.cs`a következőkhöz:
+6. Adja hozzá a következő using utasításokat a következőkhöz `MainActivity.cs` :

     ```csharp
     using Android.Util;